huzmo/HuzAmp/README.md

 <img width="1912" height="856" alt="Image" src="https://github.com/user-attachments/assets/cd48cdc3-2906-4c60-abf2-92cdb265bc73" />

 ## Power-amp
 The power amp section is controlled by the TPA3116D2DADR class D amplifier.
-To create an amp that pushes around 20 watts, suitable for solo playing and light band use, I decided to use an input of 12V.
+To create an amp that pushes around 20 watts, suitable for solo playing and light band use, I decided to use an input of 12V on an 8-ohm load.
 ## Build Process
 description of the highs and lows of the planning, development, and construction stages
 ## Final Thoughts